 For over 50 years Black Uhuru has remained one of the most popular recognized prolific reggae band from Jamaica.
 The living legends have earned several achievements in the music industry including winning the first ever Grammy Award for reggae music.
-They’re long success along with having the highest reggae record sales after Bob Marley & songs sampled by several other artists over the years has allowed them to become Ambassadors of reggae.
+They’re long success along with having the highest reggae record sales after Bob Marley & the most songs sampled by other artist over the years has allowed them to become Ambassadors of reggae.

 The roots of Black Uhuru formed in Kingston’s “Waterhouse” District in the late 60’s.
 It is the home of founder & leader Derrick “Duckie” Simpson along with all the rest of the singers from the group.
 The original Uhuru’s Swahili for “freedom” were Duckie, Don Carlos & Garth Dennis.
 The first song was a Curtis Mayfield cover of “Folk Song”.
 They made only a couple more songs before Don left to pursue a solo career & Garth joined Wailing Souls.
 The two were replaced by Michael Rose & Errol Nelson both from Waterhouse.
 They recorded the debut album “Love Crises” in 1977 for Prince Jammy later re-released as “Black Sounds of Freedom”.
 Errol later left the group to join the Jays & was replaced by female singer Puma Jones.

 Another Waterhouse resident named Junior Reid became the new lead singer.
-They released the albums “Brutal” nominated for grammy & “Positive” with Ras Records.
+Two albums were released “Brutal” nominated for grammy & “Positive” with Ras Records.
 These albums included popular hits like “Dreadlocks on the Mountain” “Fit You Haffi Fit” & one of the groups first music videos “Great Train Robbery”.
 Sadly due to ill health Puma passed away in 1990.
 Around this time Jr. Reid was having visa issues unable to tour.

 During the mid 90’s the original members reunited.
-They released four albums “Now”, “Iron”, Storm”, “Mystical Truth” & “Strongg” all nominated for grammy.
+Four albums were released “Now”, “Iron”, Storm”, “Mystical Truth” & “Strongg” all nominated for grammy.
 They made an award-winning music video for “Tip of the Iceberg” that featured rap star Ice-T & another video for “One Love” featuring Louie Rankin.
 They performed live on television for VH1 a cover version of Jimmy Hendrix “Hey Joe”.
 In 1994 they won the Diamonds Awards for Excellence.
 Unfortunately, the group began to dispute over band legal rights & went to court in the late 90’s.
 Duckie won the rights to the name.